-Need to New Minnesota Law Expands Veterinary Technicians’ Roles ?
+Need to Minnesota’s Expanded Vet Tech Scope: What It Means for Your Hiring Strategy ?
 Pulivarthi Group is here to help!
 Our pre-vetted candidates are ready to bring their expertise to your company.

 May 2, 2026